ilyasergey/scilla-benchmarks/README.md

 The script file is executed as below, where `command` could be `breakdown`, `exec` or `size`.

 In the prior rounds of testing when the paper was written, the number of test iterations used was 100.
-However, due to the time it takes to complete a test, for example where 500k state entries is used, the test iterations are lowered.
+However, due to the long time it takes to complete a test, for example when 500k state entries are used, the test iterations are lowered.
 They are set to 5 iterations for the `exec` command and 1 iteration for the `breakdown` command.

 The results may be slightly different from what was written in the paper, due to the lack of averaging.